buholzer/grafana-trend-panel/README.md

 ```

 ## Attribution
-- Originally forked from https://github.com/buholzer/grafana-trend-panel.
-Trend icon by ✦ Shmidt Sergey ✦ from the Noun Project
+- Trend icon by ✦ Shmidt Sergey ✦ from the Noun Project